felipeflfranca/write-number-in-full-pt-br/README.md

-### Writes numbers of up to 63 digits by extensive in Portuguese.
+### Writes numbers of up to 63 digits in full in Portuguese.
 PT-BR

 ---